Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 If there’s one thing we miss seeing with our own eyes, it’s Steven dancing.

-Me: No matter how much shit you throw at Peter Purves, he always takes it on the chin.
+Me: No matter how much shit they throw at Peter Purves, he always takes it on the chin.

-Sue: This dance sequence either looked really spooky or really silly.
+Sue: Either this dance sequence looked really spooky or it looked really silly.
 Probably not as silly as So, You Think You Can Dance?, though.

 Me: Or as spooky.